Whimsy Stick

 Cord length for stalk distance

-The best flirt pole for high energy dogs needs enough cord to position the lure 6 to 10 feet away and keep it low and retreating.
-This creates the stalk phase.
+At least 6 to 8 feet of cord to position the lure far enough away to create the stalk phase.
 Without this length, the session is just chase with no neurological setup.

 🦴